SF4339

-Certain excavation notice system governing requirements modifications and electronic positive response requirement inclusion provision
+Certain excavation notice system governing requirements modification and electronic positive response requirement inclusion provision

 Related bill: HF4233